-The B.A. in Public Policy Leadership degree program prepares students for a variety of career possibilities, including graduate school, law school, or public service, or for working for a nonprofit or business.
-PPL graduates are prepared to serve as leaders in their local communities, as well as in their state legislatures, Congress and U.S. embassies.
+The B.A. in Public Policy Leadership degree program prepares students for a variety of career possibilities, including graduate school and law school, public service, nonprofit organization, business, etc.

 Course Requirements for the Major in Public Policy Leadership:

 The B.A. degree with a major in public policy leadership consists of 33 hours, including:

 - PPL 101 Foundations of Public Policy Leadership (3): Theories and principles of public policy formation, implementation, and assessment.